GuptaSiddhant/azure-feature-flags/README.md

 When a group(s) or user(s) are provided, the value is matched against the targeted audiences (both included and excluded) set in the Azure App Config.

-> Note: This package does not manage rollout functionality by itself.
-By default, any rollout percentage set to `> 0` is considered valid.
-This behaviour can be overridden by providing a custom `handleRollout` callback in the options.

 ```ts
 import { validateFeatureFlag } from "azure-feature-flags";